Germangalia/CoinAutoTrader/README.md

 ## Change Log

+###02/06/2016
+* Improve the project's document.
+* Create package of the project with Composer and Packagist.

+###01/06/2016
+* Improve the presentation with Reveal.js

 ###31/05/2016
 * Improve backend tests for check the business logic
 * Add Class Diagrams to the project document.